Connecting cooperative transport by ants with the physics of self-propelled particles: Scaling analysis

-\paragraph{Scaling analysis.---} We now investigate the dependence of the model parameter on load sizes, with the goal of finding a meaningful connection between the dynamics of the effective large swimmer and individual ant behavior.
-To this end, given both steady state parameters $(\alpha_r^{-2},\alpha_b)$ and the decay of the correlation functions for all four load sizes, we analyze each of the four force terms appearing in the Langevin equations for $v$ and $\theta$ separately: The deterministic relaxation towards $(v_c,\theta_0)$, encoded by the friction rates $(1/\tau_v,\alpha_b/\tau_\theta)$, as well as the rates of velocity randomization $(\alpha_r^2/\tau_v,1/\tau_\theta)$.
-The steady state parameters and the resulting timescales as a function of group size $N$ are shown in Fig.~\ref{fig:Model}.
-The autocorrelation times in angle $\tau_\theta$ increase monotonically with increasing load size (Fig.~\refsub{fig:Model}{a, c}), which is consistent with previous research showing a decrease in trajectory curvature with increasing load size~\cite{Gelblum2015}.
-On the other hand, the persistence times for the speed $v$ have a maximum at an intermediate load size of $r=0.4cm$ (Fig.~\refsub{fig:Model}{b, d}).
-Previously, the system was mapped to an Ising spin Model and a phase transition at this load size was identified~\cite{Gelblum2015}.
-It is known that close to a phase transition, the recovery rate after small perturbations slows down, leading to an increase in the temporal autocorrelation of the magnetisation, a phenomenon known as 'critical slowing down~\cite{Scheffer2009}.
-In our experimental system, the load's speed is determined by the internal alignment of the ants, which can be thought of as the systems magnetisation.
-Therefore, the increase in the persistence time for the speed is in line with the previously identified critical point.
+We now investigate the dependence of the model parameters on load radius, with the goal of finding a meaningful connection between the dynamics of the effective self-propelled particle and individual ant behavior.
+To this end, given both steady state parameters $(\alpha_v^{-2},\alpha_{\theta})$ and the dynamical parameters ($\tau_v$, $\tau_\theta$) for all four load radii, we analyze each of the four force terms appearing in Eqs.~(\ref{eq:langevin_v}-\ref{eq:langevin_t}) separately: The deterministic relaxation towards $(v_c,\theta_0)$, encoded by the friction rates $(1/\tau_v,\alpha_{\theta}/\tau_\theta)$, as well as the rates of randomization $(\alpha_v^2/\tau_v,1/\tau_\theta)$.
+The resulting characteristic time scales as a function of $r$ are shown in Fig.~\ref{fig:4}.
+The angular rates ($\tau_\theta$, $\alpha_{\theta}/\tau_\theta$) increase monotonically with increasing ring radius (Fig.~\refsub{fig:4}{b, d}), which is consistent with previous research showing a decrease in trajectory curvature with increasing radius~\cite{Gelblum2015}.
+On the other hand, $\tau_v$ and $\tau_v/\alpha_v^2$ has a maximum at an intermediate ring radius of $r=\SI{0.4}{cm}$ (Fig.~\refsub{fig:4}{a, c}).
+Previously, using the coupled-carriers model a phase transition at this load radius was identified~\cite{Gelblum2015}.
+It is known that close to a phase transition, the recovery rate after small perturbations slows down, leading to an increase in the temporal autocorrelation of the magnetization, a phenomenon known as 'critical slowing down'~\cite{Scheffer2009}.
+In our experimental system, the load's velocity magnitude is determined by the internal alignment of the ants, which can be thought of as the system's magnetization.
+Therefore, the increase in $\tau_\theta$ aligns with the previously identified critical point.

-This optimal group size is reminiscent of earlier findings which identified a maximal susceptibility to the steering of a single informed ant at an intermediate group size ~\cite{Gelblum2015}.